mzazon/awesome-cloud-projects/azure/monitor-hpc-workloads-cache-monitor-workbooks/monitor-hpc-workloads-cache-monitor-workbooks.md

 ## Prerequisites

 1. Azure subscription with appropriate permissions for creating HPC Cache, Monitor, and Batch resources
-2. Azure CLI v2.40.0 or later installed and configured (or Azure CloudShell)
+2. Azure CLI v2.60.0 or later installed and configured (or Azure CloudShell)
 3. Basic understanding of HPC workloads and Azure storage concepts
 4. Familiarity with Azure Monitor and Log Analytics query language (KQL)
 5. Estimated cost: $50-200/day for HPC Cache, compute resources, and monitoring (varies by usage)

 > **Warning**: Azure HPC Cache will be retired on September 30, 2025.
-This recipe includes migration guidance to Azure Managed Lustre as a modern alternative for HPC storage acceleration.
+This recipe includes migration guidance to Azure Managed Lustre as the recommended alternative for HPC storage acceleration.

 ## Preparation